 License Terms and Renewals

-As of October 1, 2021, our prices for annual software licenses are the same each year (in the past, we offered "renewal licenses" at lower prices than first-year licenses).
+Since October 1, 2021, our prices for annual software licenses have been the same each year (in the past, we offered "renewal licenses" at lower prices than first-year licenses).
 But we offer discounts if you prepay for more than one year at a time.

 Subscription vs. "Permanent" License

-Like other software vendors, Frontline Systems formerly offered "permanent" licenses, where the license had no expiration date.
+Like other software vendors, Frontline Systems formerly (until 2016) offered "permanent" licenses, where the license had no expiration date.
 But computer hardware and software does not last forever -- in fact it changes rather rapidly.
 In recognition of this reality, Frontline has moved to subscription licenses.
-A look at Frontline Systems company history or our press release archives shows that, over the last 5 years, we've released 9 major new versions of our products, radically re-making our product line.
-During the same time, Windows 7, 8 and 10, Excel 2010, 2013, 2016, 2019, and Excel for the Web have been released, multi-core PCs have become common (and Frontline's newer releases have fully exploited them), and cloud computing has emerged.
-There's been a lot of change over the last 5 years, and we are quite certain that the rate of change is accelerating.
+A look at Frontline Systems company history or our press release archives shows that, over the last 7 years, we've released 14 major new versions of our products, radically re-making our product line.
+During the same time, Windows 7, 8, 10 and 11, Excel 2016, 2019, 2022, and Excel for the Web and Teams have been released, multi-core PCs have become common (and Frontline's newer releases have fully exploited them), and cloud computing has emerged.
+There's been a lot of change over the last 7 years, and we are quite certain that the rate of change is accelerating.
 The lesson is that a "permanent" license does not really have a permanent value.